Information security standards can provide your financial organization with tools to strengthen its security posture

 Some industries and organizations are required to meet information security standards established by laws or regulations.
 The financial industry is subject to the requirements of the Graham-Leach-Bliley (GLB) Act.
 Health care providers, health insurers and health information data processors are bound by the Healthcare Insurance Portability and Accountability Act (HIPAA).
 Publicly traded companies' responsibilities under the Sarbanes-Oxley (SOX) Act include the protection of financial systems from fraud and abuse.

-There are also a number of voluntary standards available to financial organizations that wish to benchmark their security programs against industry
+There are also a number of voluntary standards available to financial organizations that wish to benchmark their security programs against industry best practices.
+Examples of these documents include:

 - Maintained by the International Standards Organization, ISO 17799 is the closest thing to a generally accepted standard for information security.
 Organizations can choose to become registered as 17799 compliant by engaging an accredited outside auditor to examine their operations.